thindil/hunter/CONTRIBUTING.md

 ### Some general hints about reporting bugs

-- In "Title" field try write very short but not too general description of problem.
+- In "Title" field try write short but not too general description of problem.
 Good example: "The program crash when opening directory".
 Bad
   example: "The program crashes often."
 - In body/comment field try write that much informations about problem as